Greeno Juice Bars: Sipping on Sunshine

 Greeno Juice Bars what?
 Let me fill you in.

 Their branches are glorious little kiosks made of crisp pine wood, with green and white detailing, located at the most convenient spots such as gas stations.
 At Greenos, fresh produce of the highest quality is cold-pressed keeping international health standards in mind.
-The blends do not incorporate any artificial sweeteners, flavors or additives.
+The blends do not incorporate any artificial sweeteners, flavors or additives and are made with custom orders in mind.

 Opening stores at gas stations is a genius move.
 No last-minute stumbling into random petrol station stores, rummaging through cans of soda while balancing Lays crisps, snickers bars and generic prawn crackers in your arms.
 Just mosey on to the juice bar.